StefanCardnell/C-plus-plus-primer-answers/README.txt

 I'm not interested in editing the code in these answers so the programs are 100% efficient and effective.
 I am only interested in answering the question asked, but if an answer to a question is just plain wrong (or if it works but misses the purpose of the question), please let me know.

-Chapters 18 and 19 are work in progress.
+Chapters 19 is work in progress.